 Furthermore, a ketogenic diet's potential benefits related to caloric intake, body weight, lipid parameters, glycemic levels, and insulin sensitivity make it a viable therapeutic dietary option—particularly for those battling metabolic syndrome, obesity, and type 2 diabetes.

 Pro - Clearer Skin

 Eating sugar is known to agitate the body due to its primary related symptom of inflammation—an enemy to anyone looking to keep their skin radiant, glowing, and free from unsightly pimples or resulting blemishes.

 Plus, hydration is already a significant key to success we suggest to anyone on a ketogenic diet.
 Yes, water is vital regardless of your preferred diet but especially so for those following keto and here's why.

 The depletion of our glycogen stores that occurs in the absence of refined sugars and carbs causes the body to release more body fluid—often what's responsible for the significant drop on the scale, that many subscribers of the plan regularly report, after their first week of keeping it keto.

-Go ahead, drink as much spring water as your heart desires and consider adding in a bit of bone broth to your plan to replenish electrolytes, vitamins and minerals, all while contributing to improved hydration—an easy way to support a healthy and radiant complexion.
+Go ahead, drink as much spring water as your heart desires and consider adding in a bit of bone broth to your plan to replenish electrolytes, vitamins, and minerals, all while contributing to improved hydration—and an easy way to support a healthy and radiant complexion.